huffmanks/starlight-blog/src/content/blog/nfs-setup.md

 ---
-title: 'Setting up NFS and Rsync with Linux machines'
+title: "Setting up NFS and Rsync with Linux machines"
-description: 'This setup allows bidirectional synchronization between the source HDD and multiple destination HDDs using NFS for network file sharing and rsync for efficient data transfer.'
+description: "This setup allows bidirectional synchronization between the source HDD and multiple destination HDDs using NFS for network file sharing and rsync for efficient data transfer."
-pubDate: '4/20/2024'
+pubDate: "4/20/2024"
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: "/blog-placeholder-3.jpg"
 ---

 1. Set Up NFS:

 - Install NFS server on the machine where the source HDD is located:

 ```shell
 sudo apt install nfs-kernel-server
 ```

 - Edit the /etc/exports file to specify directories to be exported:

 ```shell
 /path/to/source *(rw,sync,no_subtree_check)
 ```

 - Restart the NFS server:

 ```shell
 sudo systemctl restart nfs-kernel-server
 ```

 - On the machines with destination HDDs, install NFS client:

 ```shell
 sudo apt install nfs-common
 ```

 - Mount the exported directory from the source machine to the destination machines:

 ```shell
 sudo mount -t nfs source_machine:/path/to/source /mnt/destination